sinarueeger/statistical-genetics-resources/statgen-reading.md

 - [Nature](https://www.nature.com/nature/)
 - [Nature Communications](https://www.nature.com/ncomms/)

 This list is not exhaustive.
 There are lots of other journals that also contain articles on statistical genetics, e.g. [Biostatistics](https://academic.oup.com/biostatistics).

-## Access to PDFs

-Some journals follow an open access approach, while for other journals you would need to pay for articles.

-If you are studying at a University in Switzerland, most articles will be free though, as the University libraries are already paying the journal.

 ## Contributors